barbosaadriano/dsa-wrangling-class/readme.md

 This project is licensed under the [MIT License](LICENSE).

 ---

-We hope this project provides you with a solid understanding of version control with Git in R. Happy coding!

 If you have any questions or need further assistance, please don't hesitate to reach out.

 *This project is maintained by Barbosa Adriano.*